 Notable artists who made doujinshi

-We know that many authors became famous because of Doujinshi as in the case of CLAMP (Sakura Cardcaptor, xxxHolic), Yun Kouga (Loveless, Earthian), Ken Akamatsu (Love Hina) and Osamu Tezuka.
-Many still continue to make doujinshi and participate in events like Comiket.
+We know that many authors became famous because of Doujinshi, as in the case of CLAMP (Sakura Cardcaptor, xxxHolic), Yun Kouga (Loveless, Earthian), Ken Akamatsu (Love Hina), and Osamu Tezuka.
+Many still continue making doujinshi and participate in events like Comiket.

 Others didn't become manga but get jobs as artists, animators and illustrators.
 This was the case of KAzuma Kodaka who worked on series such as Fullmetal Alchemist, Prince of tennis and Sengoku Basara.
 Kiyohiko Azuma, creator of Azumanga Daioh and Yotsuba also started making doujinshi.